awsdocs/amazon-kendra-developer-guide/doc_source/API_ListThesauri.md

 # ListThesauri<a name="API_ListThesauri"></a>

-Lists the Amazon Kendra thesauri associated with an index\.
+Lists the thesauri for an index\.

 ## Request Syntax<a name="API_ListThesauri_RequestSyntax"></a>